Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 > Jack: same type: `a`.

-Guess what this Plutarch level function does-
+Guess what this Plutarch level function does:

 > Jack: 'does: '